 When Blockbuster was a still a dominant $5b company in their sector they didn’t take Netflix seriously.
 They even missed the chance to acquire Netflix for just $50m!
 Blockbuster’s board woke up too late when, just a couple of years later, Netflix was the $5b player and Blockbuster was going bankrupt.

 The moral of the case of Netflix and Blockbuster is that the companies that react to the way customers want things done nowadays, not yesterdays, will run away with the market share.

 Do you know what is happening in your backyard?

 There are start-ups in your industry focused on trying to find your weak spot.
 Do you know who they are and what they are doing?
 While you are busy doing things the way they've always been done, the contenders are investing all of their resources trying to find that small crack in your shield.
 This can be turned to your advantage because big corporations are able to attract smaller players willing to cooperate in return for support.
 Even a tiny start-up could deliver competitive advantage.
-The Citrix Acceleratorhttp://www.citrix.com/startupaccelerator is a great example of a large corporation teaming up with small start-ups to incubate new ideas that are relevant to the corporation’s core business.
+The Citrix Accelerator is a great example of a large corporation teaming up with small start-ups to incubate new ideas that are relevant to the corporation’s core business.

 #1 Start-ups for faster go-to-market

-Large organizations are big and complex structures, with a hierarchy not always suited to fast decisions.
+Large organisations are big and complex structures, with a hierarchy not always suited to fast decisions.
 They can lose months and even years before all stakeholders approve a decision to go.
-Start-ups are lean organizations with only a few decision makers, allowing quick decisions on a daily basis.
+Start-ups are lean organisations with only a few decision makers, allowing quick decisions on a daily basis.
 Start-ups can have several iterations, and launch multiple products or services, during a short time scale – using the ‘fail fast and fix it fast’ method.